Echo Park Lake, lotus

 • Chinatown

 With 32 acres of open space directly adjacent to Chinatown, L.A.
 State Historic Park boasts an amazing view of Downtown.
-After a three-year renovation project, the park once again hosts some of our favorite events, including craft fairs and small-scale music fests.
-Upon its completion in spring 2017, the park redesign added drought tolerant landscaping, a scenic overlook bridge and an orange grove; not-so-coincidentally, the adjacent area has taken off with nearby restaurants and bars (like Highland Park Brewery, Majordōmo and Apothéke) since the park’s reopening.
+After a three-year renovation project, the park once again hosts some of our favorite events, including craft fairs, small-scale music fests and outdoor film screenings.
+Upon its completion in spring 2017, the park redesign added drought-tolerant landscaping, a scenic overlook bridge and an orange grove; not-so-coincidentally, the adjacent area has taken off with nearby restaurants and bars (including Highland Park Brewery, Majordōmo and Apothéke), as well as a new music venue, Pacific Electric, since the park’s reopening.

 • Attractions